cairoramos7/context-api-and-hooks/README.md

 # API Context with Hooks

-This application uses the concept of react hooks context recently added to versions of react.
+This application uses the concept of react hooks.
+Hooks are a new addition in React 16.8.
+They let you use state and other React features without writing a class.

 ## Pre requirements